neondatabase/website/content/docs/reference/glossary.md

 ## Project Collaboration

-A feature that allows you to invite other Neon users to collaborate on your Neon projects.
-Organization members cannot be added as collaborators to organization-owned projects since they already have access to all projects owned by the organization (collaborator permissions are automatically removed when a user becomes an organization member or when a project is transferred to an organization).
+A feature that lets you invite other Neon users to work on a project together.
+Note that organization members don't need to be added as collaborators since they automatically get access to all organization projects.
 See [Invite collaborators](/docs/manage/projects#invite-collaborators-to-a-project) for more information.

 ## Project storage